-Political situation Reform drive following long period of stagnation
+Political situation Ambitious reforms after a long period of standstill

 One area in which the rule of law falls short is the country's judiciary, which does not operate independently.
 Court rulings are frequently politically motivated and existing legal provisions are often not enforced.

 The autonomous republic of Karakalpakstan

 The autonomous republic of Karalpakstan is located in western Uzbekistan.
 In July 2022, violent protests broke out, leaving a number of people dead and wounded.
 The protests had been sparked by the constitutional changes planned by the Uzbek government.
 According to these changes, the constitution should no longer explicitly mention the sovereignty of Karalpakstan, which is currently enshrined in the constitution, including the right to secede from the Republic of Uzbekistan.
 In response to the unrest, President Mirziyoyev sealed off the region and declared a state of emergency.
 After the plans to amend the constitution were dropped, things calmed down again.